 Products That Can Help Manage Incontinence in Children with Special Needs

 Incontinence management for children with special needs can be overwhelming at the time.
-However, Personally Delivered offers a wide variety of incontinence products and supplies that can help make it easier and your child more comfortable.
-Children with special needs are all different, and one size or type of incontinence product does not fit all.
+However, Personally Delivered offers a wide variety of incontinence products for children that can help make it easier and your child more comfortable.
+Children with special needs are all different, and one size or type of incontinence product for children does not fit all.

 Baby diapers are designed to move with the baby to ensure a comfortable, snug, and secure fit.
 Typically, baby diapers are hypoallergenic to promote healthy skin and lock away wetness for up to twelve hours.
 Baby diapers are available in a variety of absorbencies for both day and overnight protection.

-Training pants for children are less bulky than the baby diaper and are designed to fit more like regular underwear.
+Training pants are an incontinence product for children that are less bulky than the baby diaper and are designed to fit more like regular underwear.
 The sides of training pants open for easy adjustment, and the pull-up style makes them a comfortable option.
 Many training pants feature a wetness indicator that causes a design to fade away, letting you know when the training pant needs to be changed.

 Youth Briefs and Protective Underwear

-As a child with special needs gets a little older, they will transition into youth briefs and protective underwear.
+As a child with special needs gets a little older, they will transition into youth briefs and protective underwear as incontinence products for children.
 The youth briefs and diapers feature the tear-away sides for easy adjustment and changing and the protective underwear pull-on for a snug, comfortable fit.
 Youth briefs and protective underwear are available in various sizes and absorbencies for daytime and overnight protection.

 Adult Incontinence Products